Endless pine forests, glacial lakes and a village that smells of woodsmoke

 Traffic-free cycling

-SO-820 and SO-840 roads cross pine forests with minimal traffic.
-The forest track network lets you link routes without touching tarmac — ideal for family touring or gravel.
+Roads SO-820 and SO-840 run through pine forests with minimal traffic.
+The network of forest tracks allows you to connect routes without touching asphalt, ideal for family cycling or gravel biking.

 Who it fits